 With the ever-increasing demands and requirements to ensure your organization’s or clients' business data, information, and systems are secure, the AICPA’s Information Management and Technology Assurance Center website provides the following content designed to help you in your own practice, as well as to serve as resources when advising or providing assurance to others.

 With the rampant growth in cybercrime, it's no longer a question of if CPAs, their clients or their organization will become a victim, but when.
-The Top 5 Cybercrimes, a white paper developed by the AICPA's Forensic and Valuation Services Section in conjunction with the IMTA Division, identifies and examines the cybercrimes that pose the strongest threats for CPAs.
-It features expert remediation guidance, real-life examples, in-depth statistics and invaluable resources that can help CPAs in their prevention, detection and recovery strategies.
+The Top Cybercrimes, a white paper developed by the AICPA's IMTA Cybersecurity Task Force co-chair Steve Ursillo, and members, Jeff Streif and Lisa Traina, identifies and examines the cybercrimes that pose the strongest threats for CPAs.
+It features expert remediation guidance, real-life examples, statistics and invaluable resources that can help CPAs in their prevention, detection and recovery strategies.